defragmentator/mitmsqlproxy/README.md

 ./manipulation_example.py
 ```
+*Note: in this example substitution of strings of the same length is performed.
+If string length changes it is needed to recalculate TDS frame values.
+Here impacket.tds package can be helpful.*

 ## No certificate needed
 Self-signed certificate is generated on-the-fly.
 For default configuration of SQL libraries, it will work (only login packet is encrypted).